Most Dangerous Neighborhoods in Baltimore

 4. East Monument Historic District

-The East Monument Historic District is a neighborhood in Baltimore that is notable for its artistic Bohemian community, which thrived in the city during the early 20th century.
-This area has a rich history of European immigration and African American culture, which has earned it a spot on the National Register of Historic Places.
+East Monument Historic District carries a genuinely significant past — a Bohemian artistic community in the early 20th century, deep roots in European immigration and African American culture, and a spot on the National Register of Historic Places.

 5. Pulaski